 Capacity Scheduler supports preemption based on size of pending resource request since YARN-4390.

 Capacity scheduler supports limiting how much resource can be used by each user within a queue.
 This avoids one user takes over all the resource in the cluster.

 Reservation system (YARN-1051) is to make applications can reserve resource ahead of time.

 9) On-demand queue creation

-Fair scheduler supports dynamically creation of queues if the queue requested by application is not existed.
+Both scheduler supports dynamically creation of queues if the queue requested by applications does not exist.

 10) Container resizing

 Applications can update size of their running containers based on workload changes.
 It is added to Capacity Scheduler since YARN-1197.

 Hope you will enjoy this blog!
 For this feature, credit goes to Apache Hadoop community, and feel free to send mail to Hadoop user/dev mail list if you have further questions.